U.S. airlines see recovery signs, United expects to end cash burn in March

 JetBlue also forecast a slowing pace in its first-quarter revenue drop, projecting a decline of between 61% and 64%, compared with the same period in 2019.
 It had previously forecast a fall in revenue of 65% to 70%.

+American Airlines, the most leveraged U.S. airline, also said on Monday that bookings had increased but did not provide concrete guidance.
+However, its CEO said the company is not looking to raise any more financing after a $10 billion debt deal last week.

-Reporting by Tracy Rucinski and Sanjana Shivdas, Editing by Louise Heavens and Paul Simao
+Reporting by Tracy Rucinski and Sanjana Shivdas; Additional reporting by Ankit Ajmera; Editing by Louise Heavens, Paul Simao and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.